Unlock the Power of Canned Tuna: Nutrition & Benefits Revealed

 Canned Tuna vs. Fresh Tuna: What’s the Difference?

-According to the FDA, a diet that includes fish may be beneficial for heart health.
+A diet that includes fish may be beneficial for heart health, according to the FDA.
 But does it matter if your tuna is canned or fresh?
 Not really.
 Both canned and fresh tuna have similar nutritional benefits, although fresh tuna has more protein, vitamin D, and selenium.

 Types of Canned Tuna: What to Look For

-Not all canned tuna is created equal.
-When shopping, pay attention to food labels and consider the type of fish, texture, and canning liquid.
+When shopping for canned tuna, pay attention to food labels and consider the type of fish, texture, and canning liquid.
 Light tuna comes from Skipjack tuna, while white tuna is specifically albacore tuna.
 Chunk tuna has flaky pieces, while solid tuna has larger, firmer pieces.

 Canned Tuna Nutrition: A Breakdown